 connect ECONNREFUSED XX.XX.XX.XX:22 error which signifies the

-traffic is being blocked by an ACL or Firewall.
-This is why it is recommend
+traffic is being blocked by an ACL or firewall.
+This is why it is recommended

 having IP Fabric in your management subnet which is already allowed for remote

-option is to use a jumphost and documentation can be found
+option is to use a jumphost as described

-If you find other errors you can refer to this document Connectivity report - Type of Error and the CLI output of the device is usually helpful as well.
+If you find other errors, you can refer to Connectivity report - Type of Error and the CLI output of the device is usually helpful as well.

-If you need further assistance please feel free to reach out to your Systems Engineer or open a ticket following the Technical Support instructions.
+If you need further assistance, please feel free to reach out to your IP Fabric Solution Architect or open a ticket following the Technical Support instructions.

 preferably using the username and password the system was configured to use.
 If